lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 ### Implementing `createRenderRoot`

 The default implementation of `createRenderRoot` creates an open shadow root and adds to it any styles set in the `static styles` property.
-For more information on styling see the [Styles](../styles) documentation.
+For more information on styling see [Styles](/guide/components/styles/).

 To customize a component's render root, implement `createRenderRoot` and return the node you want the template to render into.